nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  20% -  Can clash with Uranus'  tendency towards detachment and emotional distance,  leading to a resistance to facing their own pain.
 * **Tilt:**  60% Harmony Tilt

-**Chiron/Uranus (Yin Chiron, Following Uranus): The  Rebellious Healer,  Breaking the Chains of Trauma**
+**Chiron/Uranus (Yin Chiron, Uranus Following): The  Rebellious Healer,  Breaking the Chains of Trauma**
 * **Principle:**  This archetype embodies a rebellious spirit that challenges societal norms and expectations around healing and wholeness.
 They have often experienced profound wounds or trauma that fueled their desire to break free from limiting beliefs and create a more authentic and compassionate world.
 Uranus leads the charge,  its revolutionary energy inspiring Chiron's  healing process and empowering them to challenge the status quo.
 * **Examples:**  Individuals who have overcome addiction or abuse and now advocate for others,  activists who fight for the rights of the marginalized and wounded,  artists who use their creativity to express their pain and healing journey.
 * **Core Dissonance:**  The core dissonance lies in the potential for becoming fixated on their past wounds and the injustices they have faced, leading to a cycle of anger, resentment, and a struggle to move forward.